signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   [GitHub Releases](https://github.com/signalfx/signalfx-dotnet-tracing/releases).
   By default, a request will be made to `https://api.github.com/repos/signalfx/signalfx-dotnet-tracing/releases/latest` to determine the latest release.
-If a version is specified, e.g. `1.0.0`, the API request will be skipped and the MSI package will be downloaded from `https://github.com/signalfx/signalfx-dotnet-tracing/releases/download/v{{ signalfx_dotnet_auto_instrumentation_version }}/signalfx-dotnet-tracing-{{ signalfx_dotnet_auto_instrumentation_version }}-x64.msi`.
+If a version is specified, for example `1.0.0`, the API request will be skipped and the MSI package will be downloaded from `https://github.com/signalfx/signalfx-dotnet-tracing/releases/download/v{{ signalfx_dotnet_auto_instrumentation_version }}/signalfx-dotnet-tracing-{{ signalfx_dotnet_auto_instrumentation_version }}-x64.msi`.
   (**default:** `latest`)

 - `signalfx_dotnet_auto_instrumentation_msi_url` (Windows only): Specify the
-  download URL to the `signalfx-dotnet-tracing` MSI to skip the GitHub API request, e.g.
+  URL to download the `signalfx-dotnet-tracing` MSI to skip the GitHub API request, for example `https://github.com/signalfx/signalfx-dotnet-tracing/releases/download/v1.0.0/signalfx-dotnet-tracing-1.0.0-x64.msi`, or to download the MSI from a custom host, for example `https://my.host/signalfx-dotnet-tracing-1.0.0-x64.msi`.
-  `https://github.com/signalfx/signalfx-dotnet-tracing/releases/download/v1.0.0/signalfx-dotnet-tracing-1.0.0-x64.msi`,
-  or to download the MSI from a custom host, e.g.
-  `https://my.host/signalfx-dotnet-tracing-1.0.0-x64.msi`.
 If specified, the `signalfx_dotnet_auto_instrumentation_version` option is ignored.
   (**default:** ``)